Your Ultimate Holiday Checklist

 - Swimming goggles

-- Armbands for young children
+- Armbands for young children, if normally used

 - Flip flops